Nutrition

 - Once well mashed, add in your tofu sour cream and mix together really well.
 This should be nice and creamy.

-- Add in the dill and 1 cup of the shredded vegan cheese and mix together well.
+- Add in the dill and 1 cup of the shredded vegan cheese, and all of the bacon bits (except for 1/4 cup) and mix together well.

 - Split the potato filling evenly amongst your potato skins.

-- Bake for another 20 minutes until cheese is melty and TVP bacon is nice and crunchy.
-The vegan cheese tends to melt better with humidity, so I like to cook these in a deep casserole dish so I can put aluminum foil over it to trap the humidity.
+- The vegan cheese tends to melt better with humidity, so you could cook these in a deep casserole dish covered with aluminum foil over it to trap the humidity.

 Silly Little Haiku